jquery-boilerplate/jquery-boilerplate/README.md

 Also, check our guide on [How to publish a plugin in jQuery Plugin Registry](https://github.com/jquery-boilerplate/boilerplate/wiki/How-to-publish-a-plugin-in-jQuery-Plugin-Registry
 )!

+Please note that as of this day; The jQuery Plugin Registry is in read-only mode.
+New plugin releases will not be processed. jQuery recommends moving to npm, using "jquery-plugin" as the keyword in your package.json.

 ## Team

 jQuery Boilerplate was made with love by these guys and a bunch of awesome [contributors](https://github.com/jquery-boilerplate/boilerplate/graphs/contributors).